-The HRCG Committee ("Committee") is responsible for setting executive compensation levels.
+The HRCG Committee is responsible for setting executive compensation levels.

-The Senior Executive Group ("SEG") performs a risk-based evaluation for the Company each year and all of these risks are factored into the strategic planning process and form part of the SEG's and management's personal objectives on which executive compensation is partially based.
-The SEG understands that if risks are not adequately managed, then personal objectives and commensurate compensation will be negatively impacted.

-The process of setting CEO objectives each year includes an adequate and proportionate assessment of key risks.
+The Corporation's senior executive management performs a risk-based evaluation for the Company each year, and all of these risks are factored into the strategic planning process and form part of management's shared and personal objectives on which executive compensation is partially based.
+Linamar's management understands that if risks are not adequately managed, then personal objectives and commensurate compensation will be negatively impacted.
+The process of setting CEO objectives each year includes an adequate and proportionate assessment of key objectives and risks.
 Performance to these set objectives establishes the CEO's base rate and discretionary long-term equity-based compensation annually.

-It is important to state that the largest part of executive compensation relates to bottom-line profit performance.
-The ineffective management of risk impacts profit performance directly.
-Therefore, taking undue risk will certainly be an impact on profitability, thereby affecting executive compensation.
+Importantly, the largest part of executive compensation relates to bottom-line profit performance.
+The ineffective management of risk impacts profit performance directly, thereby affecting executive compensation.

 Further, a portion of executive compensation is deferred compensation, specifically stock options, share grants, and Restricted Share Units, which vest over time.
-Inattention to risk affects future performance, ultimately affecting these compensation elements negatively based on future earnings/risk and therefore share performance.
+A lack of appropriate risk management can adversely impact future performance and the value of these share and equity-based compensation elements.
 The effective management of risk factors comprehensively into Linamar's compensation formula and so, managing risk forms an integral part of what motivates an executive's overall performance.